-The MX.49xx series allows the recording of up to four channels in the middle speed segment.
-Due to the proven design a wide variety of 16 bit A/D converter boards for PXI bus can be offered.
-These boards are available in several versions and different speed grades making it possible for the user to find a individual solution.
+The MX.30xx series offer a wide range of very fast 12 bit A/D converter boards for PXI bus.
+Due to the well-planned design these boards are available in several versions and different speed grades.
+That makes it possible for the user to find an individual solution.

-These boards offer four channels with sample rates of 10 MS/s, 25 MS/s or 50 MS/s.
-As an option 4 digital inputs per channel can be recorded synchronously.
+These boards offer one or two channels with a maximum sample rate of 100 MS/s.
+As an option 4 digital inputs per channel could be recorded synchronously.
 The installed memory of up to 64 MSample will be used for fast data recording.
-It can completely be used by the current active channels.
-If using slower sample rates the memory can be switched to a FIFO buffer and data will be transferred online to the PC memory or to hard disk.
+It can completely be used by the currently active channels.
+If using slower sample rates the memory is switched to a FIFO buffer and data will be transferred online to the PC memory or to hard disk.
 Several boards of the MX.xxxx series may be connected together by the standard bus to work with the same time base.